enthought/mayavi/docs/README.txt

   Shows contour for a mesh.

 `ImShow`
-  Allows one to view large numeric arrays as image data using an image actor.
+  Allows one to view large numpy arrays as image data using an image actor.
 This is just like MayaVi1's `mayavi.tools.imv.viewi`.

 To see nice examples of all of these look at the `test_*` functions at